meltingcore/bg/food-court/Rules.md

 ## Objective

 Have the highest score at the end of the game.
-All scoring comes from served customers: each customer has a base value (1–4) plus any bonus value granted by meeting the card’s depicted bonus requirements.
-Recipes and Drinks enable you to attract customers; Utensils, Events and End Condition cards help you with your strategy.
+All scoring comes from served customers: each customer has a base value (1–4) plus bonus value granted by pairing moods and personalities.
+Recipes and Drinks enable you to attract customers; Utensils and End Condition cards help you with your strategy.

 ## Setup

 1. Deck Selection: Each player selects one restaurant deck.
 2. Customer Deck:
     - Remove all Customer Cards from the cuisine decks and combine them into a shared customer deck.
-    - Shuffle, then deal 1 face‑up customer to each player (start each personal queue).
-    - Reveal 2 face‑up customers in the center as the central queue; place the rest face down as a draw pile.
+    - Shuffle, then draw a central customer queue of a number of face‑up cards equal to the number of players + 1.
+Place the rest face down as a draw pile next to it.
 3. Your Station:
     - Place your Ability Card in front of you.
     - Place your deck face down as a draw pile; draw 6 cards.